paolorechia/learn-langchain/README.md

     }
 ```

-If you define your own parameter factory, you should pass them in the LLM builder function:
+If you define your own parameters, you should pass them in the LLM builder function:

 ```python
 def build_text_generation_web_ui_client_llm(